menu close open event RSVP required ticketed event

 I have an injured/sick/orphaned animal found outside of Milwaukee County.
 Where can I take it?

-Can I keep this wild animal as a pet? /If the animal we brought can’t be released, can we have it back?
+Can I keep this wild animal as a pet?
+If the animal we brought in can’t be released, can we have it back?

 What do you do with animals that cannot be released?

 We care deeply about the animals brought to us for care and wish that each and every one could be rehabilitated and released again to the wild.
-But sometimes their injuries or illnesses are so debilitating as to prevent them from being able to survive on their own in the wild.
-For a few of these animals, we can find permanent placement for them with properly permitted and licensed educational organizations that have appropriate housing and experience to provide a high quality of life for these wild animals where they can live in a low-stress environment suitable for their species.
+But sometimes their injuries or illnesses are so debilitating it prevents them from being able to survive on their own in the wild.
+For a few of these animals, we can find permanent placement for them with properly permitted and licensed educational organizations that have appropriate housing and experience to provide a high quality of life.
 If a high quality of life in permanent placement is not an option for a non-releasable patient, in the best interest of the wild animal, ethically and legally, we euthanize them in a humane, painless manner to prevent further suffering.

 What do you do with animal remains?
 If the animal we brought in doesn’t survive, can we get the body back?

 As hard as we try, not all patients survive rehabilitative care.
-For patients that have died in care or were humanely euthanized, most are cremated on-site.
-We are sometimes asked for a variety of reasons if we can return the carcass to the finder.
+For patients that have died in care or were humanely euthanized, most are cremated onsite.
 Unless you are permitted by the state and/or federal government (depending on species), it is generally illegal for us to return a deceased animal to you.
 Additionally, any patient that was humanely euthanized contains controlled substances that need to be disposed of properly by law.

 What kind of volunteer opportunities does the Wildlife Rehabilitation Center offer?

-The WHS is a private, non-profit organization and is not affiliated with, nor financially supported by, the Wisconsin DNR, the US Fish and Wildlife Service, the Milwaukee County Zoo or any governmental agency.
+The Wisconsin Humane Society is a private, non-profit organization.
+We do not receive any general government funding and are not affiliated with, nor financially supported by, the Wisconsin DNR, the U.S. Fish and Wildlife Service, the Milwaukee County Zoo, or any governmental agency.
 Your tax dollars do not go toward supporting the WHS Wildlife Rehabilitation Center.
 We are funded through the generous support of community-minded companies, foundations, and caring individuals.
+To make a gift today, CLICK HERE.
 Thank you for your support!

 Is there anything the Wildlife Rehabilitation Center needs?
 How can I help support the Wildlife Rehabilitation Center?

-Will the WHS set live traps to catch the nuisance squirrels (etc.) in my attic, yard, etc.?
+Will WHS set live traps to catch the nuisance squirrels (or other animals) in my attic, yard, etc.?

 Our live traps are used only for rescuing animals in situations where they are trapped and cannot get out another way (e.g. in a basement with windows that do not open), or to capture an animal with an injury or illness that needs treatment.